Volbeat: Recent works (2016–present)

 In April 2016, "The Devil's Bleeding Crown" was released as the first single from the upcoming album, Seal the Deal and Let's Boogie.
 A second single, "For Evigt" (Forever), and an English version, "The Bliss", were released 29 April.
 The album was released on 3 June 2016.

+For Evigt has become a fan favourite for the Danish national handball teams, starting at the 2019 World Men's Handball Championship.

 Kaspar Boye Larsen joined the band as the new bassist on 13 May 2016.
 The band toured the United Kingdom in 2016 with Alter Bridge, Gojira, and Like a Storm.
 The band was an opening act on Metallica's WorldWired Tour 2017 stadium tour in the US, alongside Avenged Sevenfold.
 In summer 2019 Volbeat were one of several supporting acts for Slipknot's Knotfest Roadshow North American tour.

 On 10 May 2019, Volbeat released a 40-second song, "Parasite".
 In anticipation of their, seventh studio album, Rewind, Replay, Rebound, the band released the singles "Leviathan" (15 May), "Last Day Under the Sun" (13 June 2019), "Cheapside Sloggers" (18 July), featuring Gary Holt of Slayer and "Pelvis on Fire" (26 July).
 The album was released on 2 August.
 On 4 November, the band released the single "Die to Live", featuring Neil Fallon of Clutch.

 On 2 June 2021, the band released two singles, "Wait a Minute My Girl" and "Dagen Før", the latter featuring Alphabeat's Stine Bramsen.
 "Wait a Minute My Girl" earned the band their ninth No. 1 on Billboards Mainstream Rock Airplay chart dated for 21 August 2021.
 The band is now tied for the 10th-most No. 1s in the chart's 40-year history.
 The band contributed a cover of the Metallica song "Don't Tread on Me" to the charity tribute album The Metallica Blacklist, released in September 2021.
 Ahead of their upcoming eight studio album, the band released the singles "Shotgun Blues" on 23 September 2021, and "Becoming" on 28 October 2021.
 The album, Servant of the Mind, was released on 3 December 2021.

 In early 2022 Volbeat co-headlined a tour with Ghost.
 When the band's drummer, Jon Larsen, was tested positive for COVID-19 in January 2022, the band had to cancel one show but continued the tour, with Slayer's former drummer, Jon Dette, filling in as a touring drummer until Larsen's return.
 On 13 April 2022, the band released a music video for the song "Temple of Ekur".

 On 5 June 2023, Volbeat parted ways with lead guitarist Rob Caggiano.
 For the band's Summer 2023 tour, the lead guitarist position was filled by Flemming C. Lund of The Arcane Order.

-In 2024, the band members spent time at home and also worked on a new album, scheduled for release in 2025.
+In 2024, the band members spent time at home and also worked on a new album, later released as God of Angels Trust on 6 June 2025.
 Michael Poulsen also went on tour with his new death metal band, Asinhell.